malcommac/Hydra/ARCHITECTURE.md

 This is the basic architecture of the Promise: in the next chapter we'll look about how some interested operators are implemented.

 ## Looking inside operators
+It's time to look at how the operators are implemented.
+For obvious reasons we cannot see all the operators available in Hydra but only a specified interesting subset (you can however get a deep look at the code because it's pretty well documented).

+Before starting these are two important definitions:

 - `sourcePromise` is the promise on the left of an operator
 - `nextPromise` is the promise returned by the operator as the result of its transformation (if any).